 - Organisations receiving space under this policy must be IXPs and must meet the definition as described in section two of the RIPE Document "IPv6 Address Space for Internet Exchange Points". - 2.
 This space will be used to run an IXP peering LAN only; other uses are forbidden. - 3.
 Assignments will only be made to IXPs that have applied for an IPv6 assignment for their peering LAN (or have already received one). - 4.
+New IXPs will be initially assigned a /26 by default.
+Once more than 50% of the initial assignment has been utilised, IXPs can request an assignment up to a /24.
+In this case, the IXP must return the existing assignment (or existing PI previously issued for their IXP peering LAN).

-New IXPs will be assigned a /24 by default.
-Once they require a larger assignment, they must return their current one (or existing PI used as an IXP peering LAN) and receive a replacement up to maximum of a /22.
+- 5. Once IXPs require an assignment larger than /24, they must return their current one (or existing PI used as an IXP peering LAN) and receive a replacement up to maximum of a /22.
 After one year, utilisation of the new assignment must be at least 50%, unless special circumstances are defined.
-On request or once there are no more assignments of /24 (or larger) available, assignments can be made down to /27.

-5. IXPs holding other PI IPv4 space for their peering LAN (i.e. they are seeking a larger assignment), and any IPv4 space assigned from this pool that is no longer in use, must be returned to the pool within 180 days of disuse or a new assignment.
+On request or once there are no more assignments of /24 (or larger) available, assignments can be made down to /27. - 6.
+If there are no more assignments of /26 available, smaller assignments can be made. - 7.
+IXPs holding other PI IPv4 space for their peering LAN (i.e. they are seeking a larger assignment), and any IPv4 space assigned from this pool that is no longer in use, must be returned to the pool within 180 days of disuse or a new assignment.